codecop/dependency-breaking-katas/Facilitator-Notes/E_ExtractAndOverrideFactory.md

 Further Steps
 -------------

-* Extract a `Confirmation` interface which is independant of the user interface.
+* Extract a `Confirmation` interface which is independent of the user interface.
 * Extract a `ConfirmationFactory` and inject into `Checkout` while leaning on tests.